mohadesehseyedali/mohadesehseyedali.github.io/_posts/2021-10-20-Post-ClassDemo.md

 ---

-This is thr picture of our professor, Mr.Etemadi with his team at microsoft
+This is the picture of our professor, Mr.Etemadi with his team at microsoft